 When you’re rushing out the door for work and don’t have a ton of time to pull together your work outfit, always grab for neutrals because you know they’ll work well together.

 These are similar black work pants styled above and below.
-They have a stretchy waistband and are very versatile.
+They have a comfortable waistband and are very versatile.
 I’m wearing a small, and I love the drapey but flattering fit.

 White jeans will pair with any top:

 The beauty of a true neutral, like white jeans, is that it will pair with everything!
-Wear a contrasting black top, a fun pop of color, or pair it with another white top for a chic monochromatic look.
+Wear a contrasting black top, and a fun pop of color, or pair it with another white shirt for a chic monochromatic look.

 See more of the neutral work outfit here

 On that same note, white work pants also work well for an office setting.
 Just make sure they’re not sheer and have a great nude seamless thong to wear underneath just to be safe!
-Here, I added in animal print with a blush turtleneck for an easy office look.
+Here, I added an animal print with a blush turtleneck for an easy office look.
 This outfit also shows how great of a contrast black and white adds to the look.

 Here I paired white jeans with a fun colorful striped top, and kept everything else neutral.
-You can see the shoes and bag have a brown that don’t match perfectly, but they’re both warm-toned so they pair well together.
+You can see the shoes and bag have a brown that doesn’t match perfectly, but they’re both warm-toned so they pair well together.

 See the full look here